 Nice that you visit our site.
 Please indicate here which cookies we may place.
 The necessary cookies do not collect personal data.
 The other cookies help us to improve the site and your visitor experience.
 They also help us to inform you about our products.
 Are you going for an optimally working website including all the benefits?
 Then tick all the boxes!

-Regarding a Google "review" complaining about receiving a defective fuse: we, nor any other company tests every part we ship out, since this is way to expendive for us and any other reseller.
-The mentioned malfunctioning fuse for sure was not tested before placing, but placed in a defective unit, so it blew immediatelly as it should do.
+Regarding a Google "review" complaining about receiving a defective fuse: the manufacturers making them als test them.
+We cannever test every item we ship out, since this is way to expendive for us and any other reseller.
+The mentioned malfunctioning fuse for sure was not tested before placing, but placed in a defective unit, so (luckely) it blew immediatelly as it should do.
 Obviously this guy believed it is as with a light bulb.
 If it's defective, replace it and all will work again.
 No, it won't, sorry.
 You have to let the equipment repaired first.